SWATCHTON/SWATCHTON/README.md

   I like to pt kiss people.
 Like.
 Chronically.
 Im a lover Ok.
 I like to Kiss peolpe .. platonic ALWAYS..
 I just looove to Kiss..
 MWA MWA MWA MWA MWA Love wins  BUT!
 JUST tell me If its uncomfortable Ill stop <:-D

- ⚠️ IM a **Fictionkin** and wprobably mental **Doubles dni** . (sorry I love you Too my fellow Twins I just cant handle it) OTHER spamton skins Uhm IWC I gueess? as long as you dont try to idfk "One Up" me as ""The Real Spamton"" ok Twin... we're Twins okay.
-Hi Twin. <3
+ ⚠️ IM a **Fictionkin** and wprobably mental **Doubles dni** . (sorry I love you Too my fellow Twins I just cant handle it) spamton skins Honest to Gawd just dontbe weird And try and "One Up" me Or something Notlike it BOTHERS me bothers me but its mostly #Annoying please..please..
+Gets down on my knee and starts crying..BE NORMAL!!!!!!!!!!!!!!!!!!!!!!!!!
    * Dont be strange in general. dont Try to be sexual towards me because i have a spamton skin out/im a fictionkin or whatever.
 Maybe dont int at all if youre like Into me like that.
 Its A little uncomfortable..
-And yes I do i/me The fictional character I cant not Thats me idk what to tell you if you dont fw that dont int ez solution
+And yes I do i/me The fictional character I cant not Thats me idk what to tell you if you dont fw that dont int #EASYSOLUTION

  ⚠️ Basic dni + **DARK/PROSHIP/COMSHIP WATEVER THE FUCK ELSE You FREAKS Call your selves DNI!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!**
 Or if youre gonna call MY comfort ship A proship EEYIKES GET AWAY FROM ME YOURE INSANE!!!!!!!!!!!!!! ❌❌❌❌❌